 Neuroprotective Developmental Care (NDC), also known as 'the Possums programs', aims to protect the rapidly developing infant brain and gut during the critical first 12 months of life, starting antenatally, and supports parents' mental health and psychological resilience during this challenging though rewarding time.

-NDC is delivered by NDC accredited health professionals, of whom more than 60 are offering services in Australia and overseas - click here to find someone qualified in NDC near you!
+NDC is delivered by NDC accredited health professionals; more than 500 health professionals are completing or have completed their NDC Accreditation in Australia and overseas - click here to find someone qualified in NDC near you!
 We are proud that more than 1000 health professionals have completed our Introductory Workshops, which demonstrates our evidence-base, but only our NDC accredited providers have qualified in advanced NDC clinical skills - through participation in Masterclasses, regular NDC network case discussions, clinical observation, access to our extensive Resource Hub and materials, and then successfully completing our NDC assessment process.

 Unlike other approaches to early life care, NDC uniquely acknowledges the interrelatedness of breastfeeding and infant feeding, sleep, baby's sensory-motor and social needs, cry-fuss behaviours, and parental mood, offering innovative, state-of-the-art support in each domain.
 Our holistic approach is built upon peer-reviewed and published theoretical foundations, developed from over 15 years of interdisciplinary research collaborations.
 By consulting with NDC accredited health professionals, parents avoid fragmentation of care and conflicting advice.

 Please note: an NDC accredited provider is able to show you his or her NDC accreditation logo.
 We do not consent to use of the term 'Possums provider' because this term misleads parents concerning level of training.